Cesare Battisti (militant)

-Cesare Battisti (born 18 December 1954) is an Italian terrorist, former member of the Armed Proletarians for Communism (PAC), a far-left militant and terrorist group which committed acts of illegality and crimes in Italy in the late 1970s during the period known as the "Years of Lead".
-He was sentenced to life imprisonment in Italy for four homicides (two policemen, a jeweller and a butcher).
-He fled Italy first to France and then to Mexico before settling in Brazil where he lived as a free man until an order of extradition issued in December 2018.
-He then fled to Santa Cruz in Bolivia, where he was arrested in 2019 by an Italian team of Interpol and extradited to Italy where is currently under arrest.
-He is also a fiction author, having written 15 novels.
+Cesare Battisti (born 18 December 1954) is an Italian former member of the terrorist group Armed Proletarians for Communism (PAC), who is currently imprisoned after years on the run.
+PAC was a far-left militant group active in Italy in the late 1970s during the period known as the "Years of Lead".
+Battisti was sentenced to life imprisonment in Italy for four homicides (two policemen, a jeweller and a butcher).
+He fled first to France in 1981, where he received protection under the Mitterrand doctrine.

-Battisti was sentenced to 12 years for being a member of an armed group and for the material killing of two people and instigating another two homicides.
-He fled to France in 1981, where he received protection under the Mitterrand doctrine.
-Later, he was tried in absentia based on testimony in Pietro Mutti's trial implicating him in four murders, bringing the total number of charges against him to 36.
+Battisti was tried in absentia and sentenced to 12 years for being a member of an armed group and for the material killing of two people and instigating another two homicides, based on testimony from Pietro Mutti.
 He was sentenced to life in prison in 1995.
-After the de facto repeal of the Mitterrand doctrine in 2002, Battisti fled to Brazil under a false identity to avoid a possible extradition.
+After the de facto repeal of the Mitterrand doctrine in 2002, Battisti fled to Brazil under a false identity to avoid a possible extradition, where he lived as a free man until an order of extradition issued in December 2018.
+He then fled to Santa Cruz in Bolivia, where he was arrested in 2019 by an Italian team of Interpol officers and extradited to Italy.